Skip Links

 Why is this important?

-The measure gives the underlying income generated in the year which gives an indication of the Group's ability to grow its dividends.
+The measure gives the underlying income generated in the year which gives an indication of the Group’s ability to pay dividends.

 How is this measured?